 Underage Drunk Driving Lawyer

-With over 25 years of experience in criminal defense, Koenig & Owen has helped numerous clients to fight their DUI charges and obtain a dismissal or lesser charge.
+With over 25 years of experience in criminal defense, James D. Owen, LLC has helped numerous clients to fight their DUI charges and obtain a dismissal or lesser charge.

 Let our experienced legal team of drunk driving attorney help you develop a strong defense that will seek to exonerate you of all charges.
 The consequences of a conviction can lead to license suspension, harsh fines and even jail time.